If you are like more than two-thirds of Americans, you probably hop on social media at lunch or at the end of your day.

 Identify your social media goals and find the right audience

 There are a lot of social media platforms out there.
-In our post Which Social Media Platforms Should Neurologists Use?, we briefly describe the top five.
-From that list, choosing the right one/s for you depends on your goals and the specific audience you want to reach.
+Choosing the right ones for you depends on your goals and the specific audience you want to reach.

 Dr. Michael Apa, a dentist based out of New York City, has chosen Instagram.
 He is letting his work speak for itself while strategically appealing to the interests of several different audiences.
 He reaches 208,000 people a day.

 Whether or not a visual platform like Instagram is right for a neurologist depends on the audience he or she is trying to reach.
 An SMM can help you understand the demographics of each platform and choose the right one for your practice.

 Create a successful strategy